tranqv/GCOM-2021-0117/README.md

   Make sure that the folder **xout** does already exists and includes the results of Example 3a, i.e. files with the prefix **ex03a**.

+## Notes on Examples 1a and 1b:

+  When finishing the computation, please IGNORE all the warnings due to "divide by zero encountered".
+The reason is U_N = Uexact = 0 for all N, therefore, all related errors are also zero.
+These messages do not cause any errors.

 ## **References:**